Marcia Hultman

 How can I file a complaint with the Division of Banking?

-Be sure to be very specific as to the nature of your complaint and the resolution you desire.
-The more specific you are, the more specific the response will be.
-Also, if you have any documentation that supports your complaint, such as bank statements, credit agreements, copies of checks, etc., please attach a copy to your complaint and keep the originals for yourself.
+Be sure to be as specific as possible regarding the nature of your complaint and the resolution you desire.
+The more specific you are, the more specific the response will typically be.
+Also, if you have any documentation that supports your complaint, such as bank statements, credit agreements, copies of checks, etc., please attach copies to your complaint and keep the originals for yourself.

 back to top